-Constructed in 1945, the Power Plant for the University currently provides steam generated heat using three coal/woodchip fueled boilers to various facilities throughout campus.
-The newest boiler installed in 1981 is a vintage coal and woodchip fueled boiler.
-The two remaining boilers are older coal fired stoker units that are inefficient and have limited pollution controls.
+Constructed in 1945, the Power Plant for the University provided steam generated heat using three coal/woodchip fueled boilers to various facilities throughout campus.

 In 2010, University personnel partnered with the consulting team of McClure Engineering and CM Engineering to study feasibility of replacing the old steam infrastructure with a ground-source heating system, and to determine the impact such a system would have on campus.
 The study assessed placement for well fields and corresponding underground loops along with current building system conditions and how best to implement such a dramatic change without causing severe disruption to campus life.

 The Missouri University of Science and Technology designed an integrated ground-source energy system, a project that created three new geothermal heat-exchanging plants to serve the heating and cooling needs for over 1,000,000 square feet of conditioned space within 17 buildings.
 These buildings encompassed classrooms, laboratories and offices.
 Other spaces served solely by the geothermal cooling system include additional classrooms, laboratories, apartments/dorms and a student center.

 The system includes 645 vertical bore wells, each 400 to 440 feet deep, combined into closed loops serving the three plants housed withing Straumanis-James, McNutt and Bertelsmeyer Halls.
 Each plant contains 500 tons of Heat Recovery Chillers (HRCs), cooling towers for supplemental heat rejection and gas-fired boilers for auxiliary heating.